 Making an Easy Path to Purchase

-For example, you could build a high-traffic blog post, based around the keyword “SEO Best Practices.”
+For example, you could build a high-traffic blog post, based around the keyword “SEO Copywriting Guide.”
 The user enters the website via a search engine, landing on this page, and consumes the article.
 Within the article, you’ve placed internal links to places in your website, specifically a CTA at the bottom, leading to your SEO Services page.
 The user clicks into this page, is enticed by your service offerings, and then clicks a contact button which gets them to fill out a form.
 You’ve successfully captured a lead using both keyword targeting and smart web design.

 Google is moving the industry forward, once again.
 One of the biggest things to happen in the website world this year is the fact that Google is moving to mobile-first indexing starting July 1.
 That means, while UXers have been playing in the mobile space for years, it’s time for SEOs to play catch up.

 From Google, “Since the majority of users now access Google Search with a mobile device, Googlebot primarily crawls and indexes pages with the smartphone agent going forward.”
 This means SEO consultants will need to work even more closely with UX professionals to build the best mobile-first experience possible.

 Before your UX and SEO teams get into a brawl over what’s working and what’s not, there is a way to settle who’s right.
 After running a website audit, perhaps the most important (and often overlooked) aspect of managing a top-performing website is conducting regular A/B testing.
 Whether you’re redesigning a new website, testing out new search engine copy, trying out a new title format or optimizing for keywords, you won’t know what works—and what doesn’t—until you’ve conducted tests.
 Check out the software options below to start conducting A/B tests on your website: